John Moores (baseball): Business

-He founded BMC Software in Texas in 1980 and was the lead venture capital financier for Peregrine Systems in California starting in 1981 as well as ServiceNow, another California corporation founded in 2005.
+He founded BMC Software in Texas in 1980, and was the lead venture capital financier for Peregrine Systems in California starting in 1981, as well as ServiceNow, another California corporation founded in 2005.
 He served as a director of Peregrine from March 1989 to March 2003 and as chairman of the board from March 1990 through July 2000 and from May 2002 through March 2003, during which he cashed out between US$600 and US$630 million in Peregrine stock.
 He resigned as Peregrine chairman in February 2003 as part of the company's Chapter 11 reorganization.
 He also founded JMI Equity.
-In 1994 Moores purchased the San Diego Padres professional baseball team from Tom Werner.
-In 2009, he began the process of incrementally selling the Padres to a group of 12 investors, headed by Jeff Moorad (former sports agent and CEO of the Arizona Diamondbacks) for about $500 million.
+In 1994, Moores purchased the San Diego Padres professional baseball team from Tom Werner.
+In 2009, he began the process of incrementally selling the Padres to a group of twelve investors, headed by Jeff Moorad (former sports agent and CEO of the Arizona Diamondbacks) for about $500 million.
 The deal fell through in 2012, and Moores instead sold the team for $800 million to a group led by Ron Fowler.
+Moores was voted into the Padres Hall of Fame in 2023.

 He continues to operate in the IT service management market with continued investments through his venture capital firm JMI Equity.